MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/create-a-transact-sql-snapshot-backup.md

 ---
-title: "Create a T-SQL Backup | Microsoft Docs"
+title: "Create a Transact-SQL snapshot backup | Microsoft Docs"
 description: This article shows you how to create a Transact-SQL backup in SQL Server using SQL Server Management Studio, Transact-SQL, or PowerShell. ms.date: 07/25/2022 ms.prod: sql